Essence-raymo/hackathon-project/README.md

 # hackathon-project
 Clarkson University's Girls Who Code are participating in their first hackathon.
 LETS CODE!!!!

+FYI: The API keys in this repository are dummy keys.
 **REQUIREMENTS**

 Python3 version requirement – must be at least Python3.6 but under Python3.13.
 We used version Python3.12.7.